 Woodstock, NY is the first community to pass a local resolution supporting the NYS women’s suffrage centennial observance in 2017.
 Other towns and cities are expected to gather support on the local level.
 The “Spirit of 1776” suffrage storytelling series moved forward when Wilmer Kearns entered the narrative, as told by Bess, Edna’s best friend.
 Check out the two-part series about suffrage activist Charlotte Perkins Gilman and her story “The Yellow Wallpaper,” a revealing perspective by Wendy Bird: Part I, Part II.
 Four states have upcoming women’s suffrage centennial celebrations.
 The September program at Suffrage Wagon Cafe will feature the new book by Kenneth Florey about American woman suffrage postcards published by McFarland.

 Follow SuffrageCentennials.com on Facebook page, Twitter, email subscription, and the Quarterly Newsletter.
 Sign up for email on this web page.
 Stay up to date with postings, audio podcasts, and videos.
 Plan for your suffrage centennial event.
-And don’t forget to pass on women’s suffrage storytelling to the next generation.
+And don’t forget to pass on family storytelling to the next generation.
 Suffrage Centennial videos on Vimeo.